 The PRC library was formed over 50 years; and consists of the amalgamation of several earlier collections from various sources including, the Perspective Unit at the University of Toronto; and the Maastricht McLuhan Institute.
 Today the library is known as the Perspective Research Centre Library (PRCL), while large parts of this library formerly comprised the library of Professor Kim Veltman.

 PRC has been extremely fortunate in being able to acquire the library of Dr Ingetraut Dahlberg.
 She founded the Journal of International Classification (1974), which later became Knowledge Organisation (1993).
 She also founded the Gesellschaft für Klassification (1977) and subsequently the International Society of Knowledge Organization (ISKO, 1989).

-The PRC library primarily focuses on the history, theory, and applications of Technical Perspective, projection methods, and spatial concepts; whilst holding records on human vision, perception and associated visual media.
+The PRC library primarily focuses on the history, theory, and applications of Optical and Technical Perspective, projection methods, imaging, and spatial concepts; whilst holding records on human vision, perception and associated visual media.

 The main theme of the Dahlberg section of the PRC library is knowledge organisation including its philosophical and theoretical background, classification methodology, its universal and special systems, indexing and terminology.
 Correspondingly there are sections on each of these areas.
 In addition there are sections on linguistics, special glossaries, library and information science.

 The PRC library continues to develop, and we are endeavouring to collect further perspective related materials; including books, articles and papers etc.

 The PRC library is comprised of a number of specialised collections devoted to particular subjects.